 Modern laser processing systems using industrial robotics come with many beneficial properties.
 These robotic systems possess at least six axes of freedom to maneuver within and around tooling.
 Robotic automation tends not to take up much space, allowing for smaller work cells and for multiple robotic systems positioned close to a given part.
 Adding additional robot integration to a work cell can improve production rates, with two robots being capable of working as a laser welding automation system.

-Industries for Laser Processing
+Industries that Utilize Laser Processing

 Laser processing is used in a variety of industries.
 Here are the industries that especially benefit from it: